chp-legacy/chainpoint-node/README.md

 ### Software Components

-When started, `docker-compose` will install and run three system components in the Docker virtual machine.
+When started, `docker-compose` will install and run several system components in the Docker virtual machine.

+* Chainpoint Node (a Node.js API server + RocksDB)
 * PostgreSQL DB
-* Redis DB
-* Chainpoint Node (a Node.js API server + RocksDB)
-* NTP Time server (only if not already running)
+* NTP Time server (only if NTP is not already running natively)

 These applications are started as a group and should not interfere with any other software systems running on your server.
 We do recommend running a Node on a server dedicated to that task.

 Each Node instance you want to run will need to be configured with:

 * A dedicated Ethereum address
-* Public IP address
+* Public IP address (ports `22` and `80` open)
 * Minimum TNT balance

 ### System Requirements